mre/endler.dev/content/2024/what-to-write/index.md

 Writing becomes a chore.
 Eventually, you stop writing.
-This is what happened to this blog.

-Somewhat tautologically people come here exactly for that reason: to read what I write.
+Somewhat tautologically, people come here exactly for one reason: to read what I write.
-If I make it about them, I have to guess what they want to hear, which kills the joy in writing.
-This also affects reading, as the content becomes predictable.
+If I make it about them, I have to guess what they want to hear, which kills the joy in writing, and also, in reading, as the content becomes predictable.

-*Interesting* doesn't mean *novel*.
+## *Interesting* Doesn't Mean *Novel*.

 Just because someone else wrote about the same topic doesn't mean it's off-limits.
 There are a million love songs to disprove that.